cjdbarlow/Part-One/starling_forces.md

 * Glomerular oncotic pressure is essentially 0

 In the liver:
-* Reflection coefficient is close to 1 in hepatic sinusoids
+* Reflection coefficient is close to 0 in hepatic sinusoids as they are very permeable to protein

 In the lungs:
 * Reflection coefficient of ~0.5 in the lungs due to significant leak of protein